-STALS (Sant’Anna Legal Studies) is a project made possible thanks to the financial support offered by the Sant’Anna School of Advanced Studies, issued within the framework of the School’s internationalisation policy.
+STALS (Sant’Anna Legal Studies) is a project made possible thanks to the financial support offered by Scuola Superiore Sant'Anna, issued within the framework of the School’s internationalisation policy.

 Globalization has had a strong impact on political and legal studies.
 The connection between law, politics and the State was already stressed twenty years ago, when Norberto Bobbio wrote the entry “Law” for the ‘Dizionario della politica’.

 We can say that a relevant portion of legal and political processes expands beyond the State dimension without completely denying the important role of the State.
 The rationale of multilevel governance and constitutionalism bases on the assumption of the complementarity between the different levels of governance and law.
 The scholarship (which represents one of the less positivistic formants of law) can enforce a very important mission against this background.
 Scholarly debate is monopolized by the English language and this does not facilitate the impact of Italian legal studies abroad; thus, we decided to develop a website which allows us to compare Italian and foreign legal studies.

 STALS is neither a journal nor a mere paper archive.
 It is - above all - a ‘space’ where both young and experienced scholars can share a space and propose short papers, that are classified by topics (European politics and policies; Local law and devolution; New constitutional experiences; Judicial dialogue and transnational law; Welfare and markets; Global legal pluralism).
 The central purpose of the STALS portal is to foster discussion and research through the supply of easily-accessible working papers, and we trust that part of this discussion will enhance the interplay between Italian and foreign scholars in particular.
 All working papers submitted undergo a double blind peer-review process.